inferno-collection/Docs/docs/station-alert/config.md

 ### Seconds Till Doors Close
 #### `ic_sa_secondsTillDoorsClose`
 This must be a whole number, more than or equal to `-1`.
 Suggested value range: `140` - `160`.
-This is the number of seconds after an Alert in activated, that any doors that were opened are automatically closed.
+This is the number of seconds after an Alert is activated, that any doors that were opened are automatically closed.
 If value is `-1`, doors will stay open until manually closed.

+### Seconds Till Lights Reset
+#### `ic_sa_secondsTillLightsReset`
+This must be a whole number, more than 0.
+Suggested value range: `125` - `150`.
+This is the number of seconds after an Alert is activated, that Wall Lights and Unit Indicators will reset.

 ### Alert Tone Sounds
 #### `ic_sa_tones`